acl-org/eacl-2024/_pages/registration.md

 ## Cancellation Policy

-Cancellation of registration one month or more prior to the conference (November 06, 2023, or before), will be refunded the full amount paid.
-(Minus up to $50 processing fee)
+Cancellation of registration one month or more prior to the conference (November 06, 2023, or before), will be refunded the full amount paid (Minus up to $50 processing fee).

 Cancellations up to three weeks prior to the conference (November 15, 2023) will be refunded the ACL membership (if paid as part of the registration) and any amounts paid over and above the first $200.
 Cancellations 2 weeks prior to start of the conference (November 22, 2023), and all no-shows, will not be refunded any amount.
 They will be able to retain the current full year ACL membership (if paid as part of the registration) and have access virtually.